deric/puppet-mesos/README.md

  - `principal` - mesos principal used for auththentication
  - `secret` - secret used for auththentication
  - `credentials_file` - path to file to store credentials (default: `/etc/mesos/slave-credentials`)
+ - `syslog_logger` - whether to log the Mesos service's output to syslog (default: true)

 ```puppet
 class{'mesos::slave':